alan-forbes-cp/repo1/actions_injection_protection/README.md

 ## GITHUB_TOKEN:

 - Explicitly limit GITHUB_TOKEN permissions and scope its usage minimally.
-- ***comment trigger action handling / Template-Repo:*** Usage is set to allow pull request reads/writes only as required.
+- ***comment trigger action handling / Template-Repo:*** Trigger action usage is set to allow pull request reads/writes only as required.
+The best practice recommendation for Template-Repo actions is to always explicitly set the permissions.

 ## Injection protection: